statechannels/statechannels/packages/nitro-protocol/docs/wallet-devs/quick-start.md

 title: Quick Start
 ---

-The quickest way to get started is to clone our [nitro-tutorial](https://github.com/statechannels/nitro-tutorial) github repository, where we have created an small TypeScript package with the steps below already performed.

 ## Add precompiled contracts to your project

 To get started with the nitro contracts, we recommend you install the @statechannels/nitro-protocol package using your favourite node package manager: